Number of cards: 80

 Languages: English, French, German, Italian, Portuguese, Spanish, Japanese

-Raging Tempest is the name of the 62nd Yu-Gi-Oh! release and it follows Invasion: Vengeance.
-This makes it the 9th release in the 11th series of the Original Card Game, the Japanese version of the Yu-Gi-Oh!
+Raging Tempest is the name of the 62nd Yu-Gi-Oh! release, it follows Invasion: Vengeance and it will be released in Europe on February the 9th.
+It is the 9th release in the 11th series of the Original Card Game, the Japanese version of the Yu-gi-Oh!
 Trading Card Game.
-The set is scheduled for a February 2017 release in North America and Europe while the OCG version will already hit the shelves in October 2016.

 Bringing back the burn

 Burn decks that try to reduce your opponent's Life Points exclusively with effects (rather than attacks) have long been absent from the top tables at larger events.
 This might finally change when the "Wind Witches" will be released, a monster family that has been played by Rin in the Yu-Gi-Oh!
 ARC-V anime.

 Just like the "Speedroid" archetype, all the monsters that make up the archetype seem to be WIND type.
 They share a common goal with the "Speedroid" monsters as they also try to perform fast Synchro Summons, so it wouldn't be all too surprising if there was a way to combine those two archetypes somehow.

 One of the key cards of this archetype is Windwitch - Ice Bell.
 You can Special Summon it as long as you control no monsters and it allows you to Special Summon another "Windwitch" monster from your deck right away.
 The usual suspect is Windwitch - Glass Bell, the searcher of the monster family.
 You can then go on and Synchro Summon Windwitch - Winter Bell which will inflict at least 800 damage once it hits the field.
 If this theme deck will end up with a few more combos like this one, there's a chance it will have a lasting effect on the competitive scene.